AI-Commandos/RAGMeUp/TEXT2SQL.md

-# Text2SQL Component in a Retrieval-Augmented Generation (RAG) Framework
+# Text2SQL component in RAGMeUp

 ## Overview
 This project introduces a **Text2SQL retrieval component** into an existing Retrieval-Augmented Generation (RAG) framework.
 The component allows the system to transform natural language queries into SQL queries, enabling data retrieval from structured databases instead of the retrieval of unstructured documents.